 In May 2014, the Active Parks pilot was expanded to over 50 parks across Birmingham, as part of Coca-Cola Zero ParkLives programme.
 Coca-Cola Zero ParkLives programme is part of Coca-Cola Great Britain's commitment to invest £20m between now and 2020 in programmes to encourage and support people to be more physically active.
 In its first year, Coca-Cola Zero ParkLives will run in parks in Birmingham, Newcastle and London, with plans for more cities to join the programme in 2015 and beyond.
 All Birmingham Active Parks/ Coca-Cola Zero ParkLives sessions will be free and led by a trained session leader supported by local Friends of Parks volunteers.
 While 61 per cent of Birmingham residents would like to spend more time being active outdoors, rather than staying at home (39 per cent) it is the perceived cost associated with being active (29 per cent) as well as a lack of time (26 per cent) that are the most significant deterrents to getting active outdoors.
 Almost a quarter of respondents (24 per cent) only visit their local park during the summer season, and just 12 per cent visiting their local park at the weekend.
 More than half of Birmingham residents (56 per cent) cited that they if there were more organised activities on offer and if facilities and equipment was provided then they would be more likely to visit their park more often.
-Dudley Healthy Towns project (2008-11) One of the Government's Healthy Community Challenge Fund projects to support innovative interventions to reduce obesity.
+Dudley Healthy Towns project (2008-11) 16 One of the Government's Healthy Community Challenge Fund projects to support innovative interventions to reduce obesity.
 The Dudley project transformed five of the borough's parks and play areas into 'healthy hubs' in order to encourage families to make the most of outdoor areas.
 Each hub has an 'outdoor gym', a Healthy Towns building (accommodating community rooms, kitchen, ranger office, toilets etc), and a dedicated park ranger.
 Active travel corridors have also been created making it easier to cycle across the borough.
-Key findings include: An increase in the proportion of local adult and child respondents meeting government physical activity guidelines: adults achieving recommended levels increased from 46% to 51% and children from 49% to 54%; Walking remains the main activity of park users with cycling more limited in its representation - the increased levels of recreational physical activity (reported above) have not, as yet, been mirrored in more active commuter travel to work; The installation of outdoor gyms is the single most popular improvement cited for the reported increases in physical activity.
+Key findings include: - An increase in the proportion of local adult and child respondents meeting government physical activity guidelines: adults achieving recommended levels increased from 46% to 51% and children from 49% to 54%; - Walking remains the main activity of park users with cycling more limited in its representation - the increased levels of recreational physical activity (reported above) have not, as yet, been mirrored in more active commuter travel to work; - The installation of outdoor gyms is the single most popular improvement cited for the reported increases in physical activity.
+The success of the project to date has resulted in secured local funding for the project until 2014; however the evaluation results to date reflect the immediate impact of what must be viewed as a long term strategic physical activity, health and wellbeing investment

-&lt;sup>16 http://ecosystemsknowledge.net/sites/default/files/wp-content/uploads/2012/12/Dudley-Healthy-Towns-Executive-Summary1.pdf
+16 http://ecosystemsknowledge.net/sites/default/files/wp-content/uploads/2012/12/Dudley-Healthy-Towns-Executive-Summary1.pdf